-Attendance policy: I have no formal attendance policy (other than that we'll do some things in class from time to time that may contribute a small amount to your grade).
+Attendance policy: I have no formal attendance policy.
 That said, nothing is more correlated with strong performance in my classes than attendance in lectures.

 Homework: There are almost-daily homework assignments, coming from the end of each chapter in my lecture notes, listed on the course calendar.
-This homework is sometimes collected and sometimes not.
-Because of this, homework is due at the beginning of class on the day it is due, and late homework is not collected.
-Here's how the homework is graded:
+This homework is not collected for a grade (except for the aforementioned extra credit collections), but it is important that you do it so that you get practice for the problems on quizzes and exams.